How Parents Actually Manage Their Kids’ Schedules Today (And Why It Breaks)

 • apps don’t update

-• details get lost in group chats
+• details get buried

 So you double check everything.